Koha-Community/kohadocs/source/patrons.rst

    -  Manage global system preferences

-   -  The ability to access the :ref:`Global system preferences <administration-label>` in the administration module.
+   -  The ability to access the :ref:`Global system preferences <administration-system-preferences-label>` in the administration module.

 -  manage\_transfers